-- Add-Only: Allows adding new events.
-Existing events stay as read-only and can not be changed.
-Newly added events can be modified only during a single browser session (approx. 30 minutes).
+- Add-only: Allows adding new events.
+Existing events stay as read-only and cannot be changed.
+Newly added events can be modified only during a single, time-limited browser session (approx. 30 minutes).

-- Modify-from-Same-Link: Allows adding new events and editing existing events that have been created using the same link.
+- Modify my events / Modify from same link: Allows adding new events and editing existing events that have been created by the user or by using the same calendar link.
 Otherwise the entries are read-only.

-- Modify-from-Same-Link, No Details: Same as Modify-from-Same-Link, but details for existing events are shown only if they were created using the same link; otherwise, the event details are hidden.
+- Modify my events / Modify from same link, no details: Same as Modify my events / Modify from same link, but details for existing events are shown only if they were created by the same user or using the same link; otherwise, the event details are hidden.

-The Add-Only permission is useful when users contribute events to the calendars but should not modify existing events.
+The add-only permission is helpful when users contribute events to the calendars, but should not modify existing events.

-- The creator of the event may then edit a submission during the current browser session (up to 30 minutes).
+- The creator of an event can edit their event submission during the current browser session up to 30 minutes.
 Once the current session is expired, the newly added event becomes read-only to all.

 - Facility or equipment reservations open to a large community